streboreziert/AERIQ/docs/product_description.md

 The whole setup will sit within a plasic 3D printed case developed in Fusion by us.

 AERIQ has wi-fi and it will send data through it to a server that will have a database which will hold it.
 We will develop a website that will show the users of AERIQ the data in a simplified and intuitive format using API.

+Currently the idea is that the monitor will sit attatched to a wall just like other similar products.

 ## The Problem We Are Solving